th2-net/remotehand/README.md

 GetElementScreenshot,5,locator,matcher,screen1
 ```

-Takes a screenshot of *element* and saves it into the disk.\
+Takes a screenshot of the *element* and saves it to the disk.\
-`name` is optional and will be shown in output filename.
+`name` is optional and will be used as a part of screenshot filename.

 ### GetScreenshot